 Eyebrow windows are the curved windows that are usually located above other, standard rectangular windows.
 Due to their position and individual shape, eyebrow windows come with challenges that no other windows do in regards to choosing your perfect window treatment.

 Our recommendation for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious drawbacks when combined with eyebrow windows.
-Drapes, shades, and blinds obscure the interesting shape and any lengthy window treatment may cover the negative space between the eyebrow window and the rectangular window beneath it.
+Drapes, shades, and blinds mask the interesting shape and any lengthy window treatment may cover the negative space between the eyebrow window and the rectangular window beneath it.
 Because shutters can be custom-manufactured to seamlessly fit in the frame of your window, they’re definitely the best option for this unique window shape.